 So with this mindset, I decided such a crossing will be the perfect test for dive boots.
-The river I decided to tes them in was a large a large freestone river with algae covered rocks averaging about basketball size.
+The river I decided to test them in was a wide freestone river with algae covered rocks.

-I like to cross over because the side next to the road is always busy.
+I wanted to cross over and fish the far beach because the side next to the road is always busy.
 While the far bank is nearly always empty of anglers.

-When wading the neoprene dive boots, did not fill me with much confidence.
-I had to concentrate on my foot placing and wade at a slow and steady pace.
+Wading in neoprene dive boots did not fill me with much confidence.
+I had to concentrate on my foot placement and wade at a slow and steady pace.
 By making sure I place my feet between the large river stones, I was able to make my way across and reach the other banks.